 But what about wildly impossible things, like talking animals, walking on water, and surviving an over one-thousand-degree fire?
 These things seem impossible, right?

-Read Numbers 22:28, where it tells us about Balaam’s donkey, speaking out loud!
+Read Numbers 22:28, where it tells us about Balaam’s donkey, speaking out loud.
 Also, in Matthew chapter fourteen, we find the story of two different people walking on water.
-Finally, in the book of Daniel chapter three, is the telling of three men who were thrown into a fiery furnace, and lived!
-All of these things were done through God and by God!
+Finally, in the book of Daniel chapter three, is the telling of three men who were thrown into a fiery furnace, and lived, without harm to any of them.
+All of these things were done through God and by God.

 So the next time someone tells you that something is impossible, think of Audrey Hepburn’s little secret in that word, and know that with God, all things are possible.